 Teaching children to read is the most exciting part of teaching.
 At Chepstow House, emphasis is placed on reading for enjoyment and meaning.
 We use a structured phonic scheme, Jolly Phonics, that also introduces tricky words in a progressive way that encourages reading for meaning, in order to help children not just learn how to read but to become a reader.

 To start with we, use a variety of reading scheme books that are banded using the Guided Reading book banding system.
 This means that books from all the schemes are organised together, with a range of genres, to ensure progression from the first stages of recognising sound-letter relations to building up a sight vocabulary of high frequency words, learning how to decode longer words, learning the meaning of words and understanding more complex sentences.
 Our aim is for the children to become independent readers, with all children reading chapter books by the end of year 2, be it simple or more complex.

 The children are assessed throughout their time at school using PM Benchmark running records to ensure they are reading fluently and with comprehension at their correct level.
 The children’s reading ages are assessed every 6 months.
 Children not making the expected progress are worked with individually using a structured programme that develops phonic and high frequency word recognition and decoding skills.

 Types of Formal Reading Teaching

-A combination of reading activities will happen each day using a variety of teaching methods.
+Within class the children are heard reading daily, either individually or in guided reading groups.
 This is to ensure the children become readers and not just ‘able to read’.